rledford/sentiment-nestjs/README.md

 ## Running in Docker

 Modify the `environment` variables for the `app` in the `docker-compose.yaml` file as needed.
-These variables would preferably be set elsewhere but for demonstration purposes, we have them there.
+These variables would preferably be set elsewhere but, for demonstration purposes, they're declared there.
 The only variable that should need to be changed is the `GNL_CLIENT_API_KEY` which is needed for Google Natural Language API integration.